 But if you'd said yes to me back then, where would we be right now?
 Would I have come back after that first case?
 Would there have been more than one night?
 Would we have crashed and burned as we tried to figure out what exactly was going on between us, what we both wanted?

 Whatever would have happened, I'm almost positive it wouldn't have led us here, and I'm so glad you turned me away, because I can't imagine the last six and a half years without you by my side.
-I don't know what my life would be like but I know with absolute certainty that it would never be anything like it is now.
+I don't know what my life would be like, but I know with absolute certainty that it would never be anything like it is now.
 With you, I'm happier than I've ever been.
 With you, I'm a better man.
-And with you, I've learned to believe that forever is possible.
-I can only hope that I've been able to give to you what you've given to me.
+With you, I've learned to believe that forever is possible.
+I can only hope I've been able to give to you what you've given to me.

 As I sit here writing by the light of the full moon outside, you're asleep next to me, burrowed into the pillows.
 The sheet is bunched down around your waist and I just want to lean over and leave a trail of kisses up your spine, whisper soft words of love in your ear.
-But at the same time, I don't want to wake you, because I never tire of watching you sleep.
+At the same time, I don't want to wake you, because I never tire of watching you sleep.
 You're always stunning, but right now you look so peaceful and beautiful, so angelic, the way the moonlight is illuminating your features, casting a glow off your skin.
 So ethereal.

-It's been three years now and I still can't believe I'm the one who gets to fall asleep next to you every night.
+It's been more than three years now and I still can't believe I'm the one who gets to fall asleep next to you every night.
 I don't know what I ever did to deserve that, to deserve you, but I'm so unbelievably thankful to you for giving me a chance, for taking the risk and letting me into your heart.

 No matter what it took to get to this point, no matter what we may endure in the future, I wouldn't have it any other way.
-I treasure every moment we have spent together and I know that there are only more to come, each as special as the one before.
+I treasure every moment we have spent together and I know there are only more to come, each as special as the one before.

 I've always been at a loss of words when it comes to you, Kate, and perhaps that's because there are none to describe how much you mean to me.
 Maybe one of these days I'll find the right ones.
 Until then, never forget that you have my heart, my love, and everything else I have to give, always.